 The Elevated Platforms of Self-Righteousness - Because it’s so much nicer outside when you’re above everyone else!

-Instead of acknowledging that it’s God, “who has qualified you to share in the inheritance of the saints in light,” (Col. 1:11), the Elevated Platform of Self-Righteousness forgets that we have nothing good, righteous or pleasing to God apart from Christ.
-Self-righteousness tries to remove a speck from another’s eye with a plank stuck in theirs, while humility bears another’s burdens and restores in a spirit of gentleness (Matt.
-7:1-5, Gal.
-6:1-2)
+Instead of acknowledging that it’s God, “who has qualified you to share in the inheritance of the saints in light,” (Colossians 1:1-11), the Elevated Platform of Self-Righteousness forgets that we have nothing good, righteous or pleasing to God apart from Christ.
+Self-righteousness tries to remove a speck from another’s eye with a plank stuck in theirs, while humility bears another’s burdens and restores in a spirit of gentleness (Matthew 7:1-5, Galatians 6:1-2)

 Recently on Women